Chalarangelo/30-seconds-of-code/snippets/negate.md

 Negates a predicate function.

-Take a predicate function and apply `not` to it with its arguments.
+Take a predicate function and apply the not operator (`!`) to it with its arguments.

 ```js
 const negate = func => (...args) => !func(...args);